 One and Done

 No need to double up on your data input.
 With synchronization, you just enter in the info once and let your sync do the rest.
 This not only is a huge time saver, but it reduces costly mistakes.
 Since there’s no need to manually input the data, there’s less human error.
-You’ll get the Google Cal or Outlook resource planner you’ve always wanted with minimal effort.
+You’ll get the Google Cal or Outlook events, as well as a resource calendar with minimal effort.

 With more teams choosing to continue remote or hybrid work, making sure everyone is up to date is a constant challenge.
 But with calendar sync, all new plans will show up automatically in your team members calendars.
 That means they can see the plans even if they aren’t signed into Ganttic.
 This is great for dispersed teams or field workers who need to stay up to date, but aren’t sitting behind a computer.